ibakhat-F-101/IlyasMasterThesis/janus-main/reporting/project_management/Rules-for-Janus-project.md

 - Any reviewed reference needs to have it's corresponding [review/id sheet](https://docs.google.com/presentation/d/1netzbVuA_6SSueuISigPa-KbD2fRnym7i_s4VrlpDJA/edit#slide=id.g106aecda60e_0_40) stored in the kms in a single format

 # Procedures

+## Joining
+- Start filling & maintaining the roadmap
+- Start writing new issues for every task, every improvement, every idea, every suggestion, every new tests, every new scanning tool to integrate, ... (should typically at least 10 per active day.
+4-5 that you do that day, 4-5 for the future), review, discuss, improve, augment, execute/implement existing ones (based on the new information.
+SMART, the urgency, the RACI matrix, the ...)
+- Start recording your pomodoros https://docs.google.com/spreadsheets/d/16nG3G4i6YsK1znzWkhqAAuyKqIjlsNxo/edit#gid=64304003
+- Handbook
+- Group integration workshop(s) (replicate existing results, understand the what and how of now)
+- IPP
+- Prepare and maintain your plan 30/60/90 days x {stakeholders, team, yourself} matrix of SMART tasks with RACI
+- Each subproject's short description in README (allows others to join, prolong, integrate ...)
+- Each participant's tasks, activities, roles, responsibilities, ... pointed from README
+- Take roles in the core project
+- Start and continue contributing, refactoring, etc. the common shared KMSs (project (janus) & public (cyber-random)) (including tools, bibliographic reference sheets, workshops, ... produce, synthetise, refactor and maintain what you learn, share ... "don't make others reinvent/discover the wheel or invent/PDCA how to make a furniture ... instead produce and share an minimalistic IKEA style manual "this is the shortest path to reach my understanding")
+- Start and continue reviewing each other's contributions/productions (see archives and more)

+## Leaving / Exit
+- See delivery checklist
+- Continuity: Operation: Plan integration workshop delivery rehearsal and the real one 2 weeks later (allowing you to fix what needs to) with every project member
+- Continuity: Development: Find 1-2 people to join project and continue, improve, build upon your results (internships, thesis, ...) so that your "focus" in the project does not die (nothing is ever finished).
+Aim for them to join before you leave and perform handover
+- Continuity: Factorisation & Outside communication: Self-contained components public release with corresponding documentation, communication material (slides, videos, demos, etc. ready to be used and presented in front of an audience by any project member).
+Main project should "import" (git submodules?) those self-contained/atomic components.
+- Have in your defense (thesis, internship etc.) slideshow / report an appendix on project management with screenshot to illustrate that you have satisfied all the requirements/checklists/objectives etc. defined for the project with metrics/KPI (issues filled, etc.) ("I had as objective for the literature review to review at least 150 scientific papers, I did 163, the bibliographic sheets are here, he is a sample, I therefore consider that the SMART objective is achieved ...")

 # Learning / Must Reads
 Please share here the best resources you have on a topic.
 The ones with the most efficacy and efficiency.
 Shorter & easier = better.
 Many keywords don't have a best resource yet, they need one.